jamesamaxwell/delta_sdqlpy/README.md

 # Delta SDQL.py

-This project is an implementation of a delta query processor in Python
+This project is an implementation of a delta query processor in Python, based on SDQL.py https://github.com/edin-dal/sdqlpy

 Use the following procedure to install <b>delta_sdqlpy</b> and run its test suite: